Have you ever wondered why meditation makes you happy?

 Over time this leads to mental degradation, the mind becoming tired and worn.

-The mind needs a chance to rest.
+The mind needs rest.

 When meditating, the mind isn’t creating thoughts, nor is it judging reality, nor is it performing any other task than just observing.
 This state of pure observation, of mindfulness, is of immense value to physical, mental, and spiritual health.